Hot Cognition

 The goal of therapy, or even personal development, is learning to identify and use hot and cold cognitions to our benefit.
 We need both and can integrate them in a productive life.
 Hot cognition is great when dodging a car speeding down the road.
 Perhaps, not so great when discussing the children with your wife.

-Seymore Epstein wrote, “because sensitivities and compulsions are hot spots of destructive thinking, learning to recognize and interpret them can be helpful to you in understanding your own and other people’s destructive thinking and in improving your own constructive thinking” (Epstein, 1998 p.
+Seymour Epstein wrote, “Because sensitivities and compulsions are hot spots of destructive thinking, learning to recognize and interpret them can be helpful to you in understanding your own and other people’s destructive thinking and in improving your own constructive thinking” (Epstein, 1998, p.
 91).

-Hoffman and Vohs explain, “with age and maturity, however, the cool system becomes elaborated as many more cool nodes develop and become connected to one another, thereby greatly increasing the network of cool system associations and thus the number of cool nodes corresponding to the hot spots” (2017, Kindle location: 2,722).
+Hoffman and Vohs explain, “With age and maturity, however, the cool system becomes elaborated as many more cool nodes develop and become connected to one another, thereby greatly increasing the network of cool system associations and thus the number of cool nodes corresponding to the hot spots” (Hoffman & Vohs, 2017).

 A Few Words by Psychology Fanatic